kubernetes/kops/docs/cli/kops_delete.md

 ### Synopsis

-Delete Kubernetes clusters, instancegroups, and or secrets.
+Delete Kubernetes clusters, instancegroups, and secrets, or a combination of the before mentioned.

 ```
 kops delete -f FILENAME [--yes]